-Trane is always at the top of list of quality brands.
-Its is manufactured by Ingersol-Rand, a major manufacturer of industrial grade products.
-For years Trane has produced industry leading heating and air conditioning equipment with some of the best humidity control, zoning, and thermostats.
+Trane has been rated amongst the top 5 brands, year after year.
+It is manufactured by Ingersoll-Rand, a major manufacturer of industrial-grade products.
+Trane is known for their industry leading heating and air conditioning equipment with some of the best humidity control, zoning, and thermostats.

 “The furnace’s specifications should fit your needs.
 A furnace that’s too small won’t keep your house comfortable during extremely-cold weather.

 Partly to avoid that possibility, the furnaces in most homes are larger than necessary.
-Initial cost only one of the drawbacks of that strategy.
-A furnace that’s too large will cycle on and off more frequently. that puts more wear on its components, wastes energy, and cause the temperature to vary uncomfortably.
-Also, a larger replacement furnace might require larger ducts. without the right size ducts, airflow can be noisy.
+Initial cost was only one of the drawbacks of that strategy.
+A furnace that’s too large will cycle on and off more frequently.
+That puts more wear on its components, wastes energy, and causes the temperature to vary uncomfortably.
+Also, a larger replacement furnace might require larger ducts.
+Without the right size ducts, airflow can be noisy.

-To be sure of correct sizing and a proper installation, choose a reputable contractor who will take the time to calculate your heating needs according to an industry standard such as in “Manual J HVAC Residential Load Calculation” of the Air Conditioning Contractors of America (ACCA).” – Consumer Reports
+To be sure of correct sizing and a proper installation, choose a reputable contractor who will take the time to calculate your heating needs according to an industry standard such as in ‘Manual J HVAC Residential Load Calculation’ of the Air Conditioning Contractors of America (ACCA).”